-

 2 Comments

-Friday night Clayton Kershaw took to the hill in Pittsburgh sporting his 37 consecutive inning scoreless streak.
-In a pregame report on the MLB Network, it was stated that Kershaw had joined Luis Tiant as the only pitchers to have consecutive … Continue reading
+On Friday night, August 7, 2015, Clayton Kershaw took to the hill in Pittsburgh sporting his 37 consecutive inning scoreless streak.
+In a pregame report on the MLB Network, it was stated that Kershaw had joined Luis Tiant as the … Continue reading

 “Pitching always beats batting — and vice-versa.”
 Yogi Berra